Rutu136/Comp4050-Project-Management/SRS.md

 ### 3.2.5 Interfaces

 #### 3.2.5.1 User Interfaces
-- The OVPS shall provide a user-friendly web interface that allows users to make, receive, and manage virtual phone calls.
+- The OVPS shall provide a user-friendly interface that allows users to make, receive, and manage virtual phone calls.
 - It should enable users to manage their account settings, view call logs, and utilize additional features such as voicemail, call forwarding, and conferencing.
 - The UI shall be accessible via desktop application and be responsive to ensure usability across various devices like computers, tablets, and smartphones.